 Simon Callow is an English actor and director who has written about Orson Welles, Charles Dickens, Charles Laughton, and Oscar Wilde.
-His latest book, Being Wagner: The Story of the Most Provocative Composer Who Ever Lived, is out in paperback.
-(September 2018)
+His latest book, with Derry Moore, is London’s Great Theatres.
+(September 2020)

 The Luck of Friendship: The Letters of Tennessee Williams and James Laughlin